Why Ever In The World Would You Want To Complicate Your Life With A New Puppie???

 There’s Pee-pee on the floor and your mind twirls every which way for something to pick it up with.
 Your our pup looks at you with guilt ridden eyes that’ll make you lose it, and then that moment passes and then the next pee shows up on the pee pad.
 Welcome to a warm fuzzy feeling of accomplishment.

-Place the pup onto your bed and ly down next to the pup.
+Place the pup on your bed and lay down next to the pup.
 Yes, that’s a warm fuzzy feeling.
 It’s called love.

 Get yourself a jar of bubbles, go sit outside and blow the bubbles and watch the fun begin.
 Welcome to the warm fuzzy feeling of just plain being silly again.